Invarion/invarion-docs/docs/rapidplan/integrated-mapping/importing-georeferenced-imagery.md

 sidebar_position: 2

 ---
-# Creating and Importing Georeferenced Images
+# Importing Georeferenced Imagery

+Georeferenced aerial imagery is, as the name suggests, paired with data that indicates exactly where the imagery is located.
+These are stored in compressed zip files, and when imported will be placed in the correct location in a RapidPath plan automatically.

-## Importing Georeferenced images in RapidPlan
+## Importing Georeferenced images in RapidPath

 To import georeferenced images to a plan: